Chad-Hollenbeck/ngx-appworks-schematics/README.md

 ```

 ### Interface
-Generates a .ts file with the `{interface-name}.interface.ts` naming convention in a `models` folder inside the designated feature folder.
+Generates a .ts file with the `{interface-name}.model.ts` naming convention in a `models` folder inside the designated feature folder.

 *Example:* `npm run ngc:class my-feature interface-name`
 ```